Configure an interpreter using WSL

 Do one of the following:

-Press Ctrl+Alt+S to open the project Settings/Preferences and go to .
+Press Ctrl+Alt+S to open Settings and go to .
 Click the Add Interpreter link next to the list of the available interpreters.

 Wait until DataSpell detects Linux on your machine and completes introspection.
 Press Next to proceed:

-In the left-hand pane of the dialog, select the type of the WSL interpreter you want to create: Virtual Environment or System Interpreter.
+In the left-hand pane of the dialog, select the type of the WSL interpreter you want to create: Virtual Environment, Conda Environment, or System Interpreter.

 For a system interpreter, just provide the path to the Python executable in the selected Linux distribution.

-For virtual environments, you can provide a path to a Python executable of an existing environment in the selected Linux distribution or create a new environment based on the specified Python.
+For virtual and conda environments, you can provide a path to a Python executable of an existing environment in the selected Linux distribution or create a new environment based on the specified Python.